victor-a-c/RubberDucky/Firmwares/README.md

 ***

 The malduino Firmware in this repository was acquired through Email on 06/05/2022.
-As soon as the official Malduino pages uploads their latest uf2 firmware, this will be deleted
+As soon as the official Malduino page and github uploads their latest uf2 firmware, this will be deleted.